 Looking for a little Christmas nostalgia?
-This long-running display in Harrison has lots of antique pieces—plus tons more.
-Owner Roy Aletti has been decking out his house for more than 40 years!
+This long-running display in Harrison has lots of antique pieces.
+Owner Roy Aletti has been decking out his house for more than 40 years.
 This video has a preview of what you’ll find.

 96 Hill Street

-This display is celebrating its 27th year!
-Just a few quick turns off I-95, you’ll find dazzling wreaths, decked-out trees, and lots of figurines, like Santa, teddy bears, and even Winnie the Pooh.
+This display is celebrating its 27th year.
+Located just a few quick turns off I-95, you’ll find dazzling wreaths, decked-out trees, and lots of figurines, like Santa, teddy bears, and even Winnie the Pooh.

-Westchester’s Winter Wonderland is a 1.2-mile drive-thru experience filled with thousands of lights!
-Photo courtesy of the event
+Westchester’s Winter Wonderland is a drive-thru experience with thousands of lights.
+Photo by the author

-Holiday-light aficionados (and the cold-averse) will love the new take on Westchester’s Winter Wonderland at the Kensico Dam, which features the chance to drive through more than a mile of lights—plus lots of special features, like the county’s tallest Christmas tree.
-Admission is $25 per car if you buy your tickets in advance, and the display is open most days throughout the holiday season.
+Holiday-light aficionados (and the cold averse) will appreciate this now-beloved tradition, which features the chance to drive through more than a mile of lights.
+Special features include the debut of a North Pole and Santa set-up.
+Admission is $25 (off-peak) or $35 (peak) per car and the display is open most days throughout the holiday season.
 Check out our full write-up for more on what to expect.

-This article was first published in 2017 and is updated regularly.
+A version of this post was first published in 2017 and was updated in 2022.